jessepav/lacygoill-wiki-backup/vim/popup.md

 I'm not sure you should have closed this issue: <https://github.com/vim/vim/issues/5822>
 It *seems* to contradict what is documented in the previous excerpt.

+---

+Update: Remember that you can use `:noswapfile` to suppress E325.

 ## Find out why the width of the popup sometimes changes so much in a popup displaying a help buffer.